SML 543

 Reading: Chollet, chapter 1

-Week 4: Introduction to Keras; Classification and regression
+Week 4: Classification and regression

 Spring break